-To make a success of a framework you’ve got think about things from the perspective of the buyer.
-Here, we take a look at what they look for in a great DOS bid.
+To make a success of a framework you’ve got to think about things from the perspective of the buyer.
+Here, we take a look at what they look for.

 The best way to win business through the Digital Outcomes and Specialists framework is to know exactly what buyers looking for in a response to their posted opportunity – and then meeting it.
 So without further ado, here are the fundamentals of what buyers look for in a DOS bid.

-Firstly, the scoring system for each response to the buyer requirements is as follows:
+Firstly, the scoring system for each individual response to the buyer requirements is as follows:

 0 – Not met or no evidence